 Wondering what to make with venison liver?
-This venison braunschweiger dumpling recipe is the perfect thing to serve, whether your family likes liver or not.
+This venison braunschweiger or liverwurst dumpling recipe is the perfect thing to serve.
+Everyone will like it, whether your family likes deer liver or not.
+They end up tasting a bit like summer sausage and you don't need a sausage stuffer to make them.

-I'm always looking out for interesting ways to serve liver to people that don't think they like offal, and these traditional German dumplings are a great way to do that.
+I'm always looking for interesting ways to serve deer liver to people that don't think they like offal.
+These traditional German dumplings are a great way to do that.

-Liver and kidneys, especially from ruminants like deer, lamb and goat, are some of the hardest to get people to like, and a lot of times cooking with them means finding a way to hide them or dress them up.
+Liver and kidneys, especially from ruminants like deer, lamb and goat, are some of the hardest to get people to like.
+Cooking with them means finding a way to hide them or dress them up.
 These smokey, bacon-y braunschweiger dumplings are a study in different you can do that.

 3 ways to calm liver: cut it, leech it and smoke

-The second part of the process is cutting the mass of the liver with another ingredient, in this case, breadcrumbs.
+The second part is cutting the liver with another ingredient, in this case, breadcrumbs.
 Flour can work, but, if overworked will toughen.
+Breadcrumbs won't form gluten strands or get tough.

 Lastly, smoke.
-Anyone who's eaten liver can also tell you that it has an affinity for smoked things, especially bacon.
+Liver loves smoked things, especially bacon.
 If you're not aware, see my original post on venison bacon here.
-Of course, you can use good old pork bacon, but, it won't be the same.
+Of course, you can use good old pork bacon, but it won't be the same.

 Venison bacon is fatty, and, that's a good thing, as the fat helps the dumplings firm up after adding the breadcrumbs.
-Pork bacon is also not as easy to puree as my homemade bacon, so make sure to pulse it first in the food processor to really break it up-preferably half frozen if you substitute it.
+Pork bacon isn't as easy to puree as homemade bacon, so make sure to pulse it first in the food processor.

 After you make the puree of liver, you just add some breadcrumbs, season it up a bit, and let the batter firm in the fridge.
 Traditionally you'd poach the dumplings directly in some good broth, and serving them could be as simple as that.

-You can do that, and it's ok, but I like to blanch them in salted water and then add them to another soup, like the one at the top of this post-a soup of celery root, kale, cauliflower and potatoes.
+I like to blanch them in salted water and then add them to another soup.
+The soup at the top of this post is a good example.
+All it is is a simple soup of celery root, kale, cauliflower and potatoes cooked in chicken broth.

 Venison Braunshweiger or Liver Dumplings